-- 1. Student-athletes may participate in two sports in a season provided they have the consent of parents and each of the coaches of the sports. - 2.
+- 1. Student-athletes may participate in two sports in a season provided they have the consent of parents and each of the coaches of the sports, the athletic director, and the principal. - 2.
 The student athlete must indicate a "priority sport."
 If there happens to be a contest conflict date between the two sports, the student-athlete will participate in the "priority sport." - 3.
 Details on practice times and game participation will be worked out with the student-athlete and the two coaches in congruence with athletic policies.